-Blue quartz is also associated with pegmatites of the Cape Ann Granitite at Andrew’s Point in Rockport, Massachusetts (Figs. 3 and 4).
+Blue quartz is also associated with pegmatites of the Cape Ann Granitite at Andrew’s Point in Rockport, Massachusetts.
 In addition, I have found blue quartz at two Colorado locations: Park County, near Hartsel and on the tailings of the Bull Domingo Mine in Custer County, northeast of Silvercliff.
 A famous site – Antequera, near Malaga, Spain – yields translucent crystals of intensely blue quartz.

 While some varieties of quartz are well known (such as amethyst and smoky quartz), blue quartz is a lesser known variety.
 It is wonderful to behold and exciting to find in the field.
 The rich blue colours hold your attention and move you to plan a collecting trip.
 And, the variable rose colours of rose quartz beckon the collector to cut and polish rough slabs of this mineral.
 Both varieties truly deserve a spot in your collection.